carpentries-incubator/high-dimensional-stats-r/_episodes/07-hierarchical.md

 vs young samples).
 However, clustering like this can be a useful part of exploratory analysis of data to build hypotheses.

+# Hierarchical clustering

 Now, let's cover the inner workings of hierarchical clustering in more detail.
+Hierarchical clustering is a type of clustering that also allows us to estimate the number of clusters.
 There are two things to consider before carrying out clustering:
 * how to define dissimilarity between observations using a distance matrix, and
 * how to define dissimilarity between clusters and when to fuse separate clusters.

-# Creating the distance matrix
+# Defining the dissimilarity between observations: creating the distance matrix
 Agglomerative hierarchical clustering is performed in two steps: calculating the distance matrix (containing distances between pairs of observations) and iteratively grouping observations into clusters using this matrix.